 EBITDA and Adjusted EBITDA.
-We define EBITDA as net income before interest expense, net, income tax expense, and depreciation and amortization.
-We define Adjusted EBITDA as net income before interest expense, net, income tax expense, and depreciation and amortization, with further adjustments for losses on debt extinguishment and refinancing transactions, transaction costs, costs and fees associated with investments in our strategic initiatives, gains and losses on the disposal of assets, and stock-based compensation expense.
-Adjusted EBITDA and adjusted EBITDA and for further discussion of EBITDA and Adjusted EBITDA and how we utilize them, see footnote 2 below.
+We define EBITDA as net income before interest expense, net, income tax expense (benefit), and depreciation and amortization.
+We define Adjusted EBITDA as net income before interest expense, net, income tax expense (benefit), and depreciation and amortization, with further adjustments for losses on debt extinguishment and refinancing transactions, transaction costs, costs and fees associated with investments in our strategic initiatives, gains and losses on the disposal of assets, and stock-based compensation expense.
+Adjusted EBITDA may not be comparable to other similarly titled captions of other companies due to differences in methods of calculation.
+For a reconciliation of net income to EBITDA and Adjusted EBITDA and for further discussion of EBITDA and Adjusted EBITDA as non-GAAP measures and how we utilize them see footnote 2 below.